CharlesSquirel/github-frontendmentor/README.md

 # Frontend Mentor - GitHub user search app solution

+This is my first project after a long break from coding.
+A very good warm-up in which I learned something new - implementing dark mode with tailwind.
+By the way, working with the tailwind, especially with RWD, is very pleasant.
+As a reminder, I added simple unit tests to refresh this topic a bit.
 This is a solution to the [GitHub user search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents